RightsandWrongsgit/ARMTEC/modules/taxonomy.md

 `composer require drupal/entity_reference_tree`<br>
 `drush en entity_reference_tree`

-Facets module (Giving the User the power to leverage taxonomies beyond a search box): composer require drupal/facets drush en facets
+# User Presentation
+### Taxonomy Selection

+## Facets module
+To give the user the power to leverage taxonomies beyond a search box you might want to use facets.
+Thing of these as the boxes you see on the left of the large shopping sites where you chose your size, color, price, etc. preferences.

+`composer require drupal/facets`<br>
+`drush en facets`

-Core Views Facets module (If you want to use Facets within Views): composer require drupal/core_views_facets drush en core_views_facets
+## Core Views Facets module
+If you want to use Facets within Views, add this module.

-Facet Block module (multiple search facets combination blocks; e.g. multiple taxonomies filter): composer require drupal/facets_block drush en facets_block
+`composer require drupal/core_views_facets`<br>
+`drush en core_views_facets`

+## Facet Block module
+If you need multiple search facet combination blocks, try this module.

+`composer require drupal/facets_block`<br>
+`drush en facets_block`

-Taxonomy Menu module (display taxonomy terms to a site visitor is through menus): composer require drupal/taxonomy_menu drush en taxonomy_menu
+## Taxonomy Menu module
+To display taxonomy terms to a site visitor is through menus, try this module.

+`composer require drupal/taxonomy_menu`<br>
+`drush en taxonomy_menu`

 # Taxonomy with Other Modules